Banu Kalb: Relations with the Byzantines

-Kalbite tribesmen may have arrived in Syria by the 4th century CE, though precise information about the tribe at that time is not available.
-The historian Irfan Shahid speculates that Mavia, a warrior queen of Arab tribesmen in southern Syria, likely belonged to the Kalb.
-This would indicate that the Kalb was an ally of Mavia's principal force, the Tanukhids.
-The latter, like the Kalb, also traced their descent to Quda'a.
+Kalbite tribesmen may have arrived in Syria by the 4th century, though precise information about the tribe at that time is unavailable.
+The historian Irfan Shahîd speculates Mawiyya, a warrior queen of Arab tribesmen in southern Syria, likely belonged to the Kalb.
+This would indicate that the Kalb was an ally of Mawiyya's principal force, the Tanukhids.
+The latter, like the Kalb, also traced their descent to the Quda'a tribal confederation.

 The Kalb's territory on the Byzantine Empire's Limes Arabicus frontier straddled the Oriens, a collective term for the empire's eastern provinces.
-The Kalb may have been the unnamed tribe that launched a massive invasion of Byzantine-held Syria, Phoenicia, Palestine and Egypt in 410, according to Shahid.
+The Kalb may have been the unnamed tribe that launched a massive invasion of Byzantine-held Syria, Phoenicia, Palestine and Egypt in 410, according to Shahîd.
 He posits that the invasion was related to the fall of the Kalb's Tanukhid allies and the latter's replacement as the Byzantine's main foederati by the Salihids, who also descended from Quda'a.
 In the closing years of the 5th century, tensions between the Kalb and the Salihids culminated in a battle in which the Salihid phylarch, Dawud, was killed by Tha'laba ibn Amir of the Kalb and his ally Mu'awiya ibn Hujayr of the Namir, the Kalb's brother tribe, in the Golan.
 It is not clear if the conflict between Tha'laba ibn Amir and Dawud was a personal feud or part of a tribal conflict between the Kalb and the Salihids.

 Although the Kalb's role in 5th-century Arab tribal politics in the Byzantine Empire is clear, contemporary sources do not indicate how early the Kalb made contact with the Byzantines.
 By the early 6th century, the Salihids were supplanted by the Ghassanids as the supreme phylarchs of the Arab tribes in Byzantine territory.
 Like the Ghassanids, the Kalb embraced Monophysite Christianity.
 The Kalb was put under the Ghassanids' authority and, like other allied tribes, was charged with guarding the Byzantines' eastern frontier against Sassanian Persia and the latter's Arab vassals in al-Hira, the Lakhmids.
 As a result of their firm incorporation in the Byzantine foederati system, the Kalb "became accustomed to military discipline and to law and order", according to the historian Johann Fück.